mistergreen/WAAC/README.md

   <li>Internal storage has been added, so all configuration can be stored in the internal flash of the ESP32.</li>
   <li>EzTime library is used instead of the default time library.
 This allows to use timezones instead of fixed time shifts.</li>
   <li>Servo motor library has been added to potentially handle an automated fish feeder (physically under development).</li>
   <li>The HTML configuration pages send JSON back to the app to deserialize.
-Cleaner code and flow but make sure not send back wrong type or NULL or the app will crash.</li>
+Cleaner code and flow but make sure not to send back wrong data type or NULL or the app will crash.</li>
 </ul>

 <strong>Bug Fixes:</strong>